e-Aadhaar vs. Physical Card: Understanding Their Equal Validity

 What your physical card shows

-The physical Aadhaar card is the tangible, plastic or paper card you carry with you.
+The physical Aadhaar card is the plastic or paper card you carry with you.
 It clearly displays your unique 12-digit Aadhaar number, along with your full name, date of birth, gender, and your residential address.
 You will also find your photograph and a QR code on it.
-This QR code can be scanned to quickly verify your details, making it a handy tool for quick checks.
+This QR code can be scanned to quickly verify your details, making it convenient for quick verification.

 How you get your physical Aadhaar